Physiological Concepts of Temperature, Respiration, and Blood Pressure

 The physiological concept of temperature pertains to how living organisms regulate their internal body temperature.

 This is a critical aspect of homeostasis, the maintenance of a constant internal environment that is optimal for cellular function.
+You can learn a full guide about Temperature Respiration and Pressure in the USA from our online trusted website Nurse Preceptors.

 In humans and other endotherms, physiological mechanisms are in place to maintain core body temperature within a narrow range, despite external environmental fluctuations.